judovana/FedoraSystemJdkBump/README.md

 * Copr have one wird function.
 If you mass rebuild, then you will see several same NVR of package.
 Unluckily, Copr keeps them all, and if you build, **random** one is selected to satisfy depndencies.
 * So it is good idea to remove  old passed builds.
 That is automated by: https://github.com/judovana/FedoraSystemJdkBump/blob/main/scritps/fillCopr/purgeCopr.sh
 * Run it from time to time, especially if you run seveal mass rebuilds, then lets say between each
+* we keep failures, as failures are reported to maintainers, so we do not want to lost logs